 What Does Permitted Development Mean for a Homeowner?

 The Government’s planning reforms propose relaxations to PD rights so it's worth keeping an eye on developments.

 Permitted Development grants rights to enable homeowners to undertake certain types of work without the need to apply for planning permission.
 It means it's quite possible that building works like the addition of an extension or outbuilding, for example, might fall under the terms of Permitted Development.

 This implied consent of Permitted Development is granted in the form of General Development Planning Orders (GDPOs) which apply separately to England, Wales, Scotland and Northern Ireland.

-Most likely yes, but there are a few things to bear in mind.
+All Permitted Development requirements apply to the dwelling as it was originally built, or as it stood on 1st July 1948 and as such, there is a limit to how many changes you can make to your home under PD.
 Unfortunately, the slate is not wiped clean when you buy a home — any space added by past owners since 1948 counts towards your Permitted Development allocation.

 If your house is located in a Designated Area, such as a National Park, Area of Outstanding Natural Beauty or Conservation Area then your Permitted Development rights may be restricted or removed under what is known as an Article 4 direction.
 This is where rights have been removed in the interest of maintaining the character of the local area.
 This could also be the case if your property is listed.

 Alternatively, if you’re planning to self build a replacement dwelling and your proposed new home is bigger than the existing house on site, then your Permitted Development rights are likely to be restricted or even removed on condition of granting planning permission.

 For more details on the rules see the Planning Portal.